equinix-labs/talos-on-equinix-metal/README.md

   ```sh
   make tilt-up
   ```
 - In another terminal continue with [user setup](#user-setup).
+This project uses [invoke](https://www.pyinvoke.org/) for automation.
-The purpose of `generate_cluster_manifests.sh` is to generate cluster manifest, Talos linux configuration, sync and validate generated configuration files.
-Ensuring that the configuration used in [benchmark](#benchmark) is the same as in case of [user setup](#user-setup) and [development setup](#developer-setup).
+  Use `invoke --list` to list all available tasks.
+Apart from other tasks invoke, ensures that the configuration used in [benchmark](#benchmark) is the same as in case of [user setup](#user-setup) and [development setup](#developer-setup).
   - For additional instructions consider:
     - [Cluster Management API provider for Packet](https://github.com/kubernetes-sigs/cluster-api-provider-packet)